 12. Brian Gardner

 Brian Gardner is the founder of StudioPress and partner at Copyblogger Media.
-I use Brian’s personal site for code snippets, along with design tips and tutorials (Want to easily add CSS3 Gradient buttons?
-Learn how here).
+I use Brian’s personal site for code snippets, along with design tips and tutorials.
 Over the last year I have used many of his tips and tricks in WordPress sites I’ve created, including my own.

 W3Schools allows you to learn everything you need to know about creating a website.
 They offer free tutorials in all web development technologies including HTML and CSS, ASP.NET and many more.
 Start with the HTML Introduction and work your way through the tutorials and even get certified with W3Schools’ Online Certification Programs.